-Corky received a Bachelor of Music degree from Hartt School of Music, where she studied with David Wells before moving to Houston, TX as a fellowship recipient to earn her Masters of Music at the University of Houston under the tutelage of Hans Jorgen Jensen.
-She spent many summers studying chamber music at the Yellow Barn Music Festival in Putney, VT, and performing with the Wantastiquet Chamber Players and Blanche Honegger Moyse’s Bach Festival Orchestra, and now performs regularly with many Houston organizations, including the Houston Ballet and Texas Master Chorale.
+Cornelia Watkins received a Bachelor of Music degree from the Hartt School of Music, where she studied with David Wells.
+She spent many summers studying chamber music at the Yellow Barn Music Festival in Putney, Vermont, and subsequently moved to Vermont to teach at the Brattleboro Music Center, where she performed with the Wantastiquet Chamber Players and Blanche Honegger Moyse’s Bach Festival Orchestra.

 She and her cellist husband Max Dyer have three very tall sons: Daniel, Jeremy, and Michael.